Thursday, March 19, 2009

 Cuyahoga Falls National Park, Ohio: Ledges Trail

 One of the most popular places in the park for a walk is the Ledges Trail.
-It takes about 90 minutes to complete the loop, and the rock formations and tree growth along the way are surprisingly interesting.
+It takes about 90 minutes to complete the loop, which runs about 1.8 miles.
+It goes right along the edge of rock formations.
+Those areas along with tree growth during a hockey are surprisingly interesting.
 Well, it is a national park.

 Cuyahoga Falls National Park, Ohio: Brandywine Falls